June 2024 Pack Run Venue

-Group leaders are advised to carry a first aid kit (kits are available from the boot of the chairmans car)
+Group leaders are advised to carry a first aid kit (kits are available from the boot of Stu’s car).

 People gather at the “pub of the month” in time for a 7.00pm start (6.45 in April and September).
 There are usually 3 or 4 groups of varying abilities and all will do a variation of the same basic route – which will be decided on the night according to weather etc. The faster groups go faster and thus run further.